 Dahmer: A Chart Overflowing with Essential Dignity

-Dahmer was exemplary in how undignified the display of aggression, sexuality, mentality, and fear was throughout his adult life.
-He just so happened to have been born with a whopping 4 planets in domicile (Mars, Venus, Mercury, Saturn), including the ruler of the Ascendant (Venus) and the almuten of the Ascendant (Saturn).
+Dahmer was exemplary in how undignified the display of aggression, sexuality, depraved mentality, and fear was throughout his adult life.
+He just so happened to have been born with a whopping 4 planets in domicile (Mars, Venus, Mercury, Saturn; i.e. the planets of aggression, sexuality, mentality, and fear).
+The planets include the ruler of the Ascendant (Venus) and the almuten of the Ascendant (Saturn).
 To most traditional astrologers using a dignity pointing system, Dahmer had an extremely dignified Venus (+8) (note: his first kill occurred in response to a male hitchhiker refusing to have sex with him, while later kills were of men and underage boys he lured into abusive sexual relations and then raped, dismembered, raped while dead, ate, etc.), an extremely dignified Mercury (+8), a very dignified Mars (+5), and a very dignified Saturn (+5), while the Sun and Moon were peregrine and only Jupiter was negatively dignified.
 In other words, there is an unusually high amount of planetary dignity in Dahmer’s chart.

 Ted Turner: A Man with Much Detriment

-For those unfamiliar with Ted Turner, he is a billionaire philanthropist and media tycoon, who inherited his father’s billboard business at age 24 and developed a huge media empire, including the creation of CNN.
-At his worst, he has been known to put his foot in his mouth on occasion.
+For those unfamiliar with Ted Turner, he is a billionaire philanthropist and media tycoon, who inherited his father’s billboard business at age 24 and developed a huge media empire, including CNN.
+At his worst, he has been known to put his foot in his mouth.
 Poor Ted has 3 planets in detriment, another 1 in fall, and not a single planet with two forms of minor positive dignity or one form of major dignity.

-I’d rather have a malefic in fall, in sect, in a good place any day over a malefic in exaltation, out of sect, in a bad place (I’ve got one of the latter and activations of that exalted planet haven’t been so fun).
+I’d rather have a malefic in fall, in sect, in a good place any day over a malefic in exaltation, out of sect, in a bad place (I’ve actually have a malefic that is exalted but out of sect and in a bad place in my own natal chart, and activations of that exalted planet haven’t been so fun).